nextstrain/avian-flu/README.md

 `snakemake -s Snakefile.clades -p --cores 1 && snakemake -p --cores 1`

-## To make your own, custom build
+## To modify this build to work with your own data
-You are welcome to clone this repo and use it as a starting point for running your own, local builds if you'd like.
+Although the simplest way to generate a custom build is via the quickstart build, you are welcome to clone this repo and use it as a starting point for running your own, local builds if you'd like.
 The [Nextstrain docs](https://docs.nextstrain.org/en/latest/index.html) are a fantastic resource for getting started with the Nextstrain pipeline, and include some [great tutorials](https://docs.nextstrain.org/en/latest/install.html) to get you started.
 This build is slightly more complicated than other builds, and has a few custom functions in it to accommodate all the features on [nextstrain.org](https://nextstrain.org/flu/avian), and makes use of wildcards for both subtypes and gene segments.
-I originally used the [Lassa virus build](https://github.com/nextstrain/lassa) as a template for this one, because lassa also has a segmented genome.
-So if you'd like a simpler example, I would recommend looking through that build, then building up in complexity to the wildcard structure here.
-If you'd like to adapt the pipeline here to your own data, you would need to make a few changes and additions:
+If you'd like to adapt this full, non-simplified pipeline here to your own data (which you may want to do if you also want to annotate clades), you would need to make a few changes and additions:

 #### 1. fauna / RethinkDB credentials
 This build starts by pulling sequences from our live [fauna](https://github.com/nextstrain/fauna) database (a RethinkDB